Religion in Ukraine: Religious freedom

 There have been several instances of violence against Jews in Ukraine since 2013.

 Vandalism against religious buildings and monuments is common, with many different denominations affected.
 Jewish and Roman Catholic buildings were among the most targeted.

 In territories not controlled by the government of Ukraine, Jehovah's Witnesses have faced persecution by Russian and separatist authorities.
 Russian media has also frequently denounced Jehovah's Witnesses and the Kyiv Patriarchate as being "pro-fascist".

 On 2 December 2022, Ukrainian President Volodymyr Zelenskyy entered a bill to the Verkhovna Rada that would officially ban all activities of the Ukrainian Orthodox Church (Moscow Patriarchate) UOC in Ukraine.

+In 2023, the country was scored 3 out of 4 for religious freedom by American non-profit Freedom House.